-The hike leads from the scenic, green Val Müschauns with good observation opportunities for ibexes over a pass crossing at 2857 m above sea level.M. with a magnificent view of the Bernina massif. to the barren and lonely Val Sassa, whose name "Valley of the Stones" does not come by chance.
-Partly huge scree heaps line the path and in the upper areas of the Val Sassa there are often still snow fields even in summer.
-Over the block glacier, the path leads down into the Cluozza Valley and on to the hut of the same name.
-The Chamanna Cluozza was built in the birth years of the national park as a park ranger house and today serves as accommodation for hikers.
-From the Chamanna Cluozza, the path continues (usually after an overnight stay) to Zernez.
+The hike leads from the scenically beautiful, green Val Müschauns with good observation opportunities for ibexes over a pass crossing at 2857 m above sea level with a magnificent view into the Bernina massif. in the barren and lonely Val Sassa, whose name "Valley of Stones" is no coincidence.
+Partly huge scree heaps line the path and in the upper areas of the Val Sassa there are often still snowfields even in summer.
+Over the rock glacier, the path leads down into the Cluozza valley and on to the hut of the same name.
+The Chamanna Cluozza was built in the birth years of the national park as a park ranger's house and today serves as accommodation for hikers.
+From Chamanna Cluozza, the trail continues (usually after an overnight stay) to Zernez.

 Note: Dogs are not allowed in the Swiss National Park, not even on a leash.
 For more information and all protections, see nationalpark.ch/schutzbestimmungen.

 Steep and strenuous, white-blue-white (alpine route).
 The descent from the Fuorcla Val Sassa runs in steep rubble, the path is only partially recognizable.